-- The on-demand defrost system is constantly monitoring the evaporator temperatures in order to prevent the evaporator blocking up with ice.
-If the system registers that the evaporator has become blocked up with ice, an on-demand defrost will be initiated. - The minimum time between defrosts is always 21⁄2 hours, but it is adjusted to the actual setpoint.
+- The on demand defrost system is constantly monitoring the evaporator temperatures in order to prevent the evaporator blocking up with ice.
+If the system registers that the evaporator has become blocked up with ice, an on-demand defrost will be initiated. - The minimum time between defrosts is 21⁄2 hours depending on the operation mode.